backstage/backstage/plugins/api-docs/api-report.md

 // @public (undocumented)
 export const HasApisCard: ({ variant }: Props_3) => JSX.Element;

-// Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "OpenApiDefinitionWidgetProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "OpenApiDefinitionWidget" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const OpenApiDefinitionWidget: ({ definition }: Props_8) => JSX.Element;
+export const OpenApiDefinitionWidget: ({
+  definition,
+}: OpenApiDefinitionWidgetProps) => JSX.Element;

 // Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "PlainApiDefinitionWidget" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)